simara-svatopluk/ddd-course/1-overview/overview.md

 And yet the domain language is a natural language full of ambiguity, multiple terms that express the same, full of misunderstanding and crosstalks.

 ### Ubiquitous language
-To reduce natural language ambiguity we introduce ubiquitous language.
-It is a subset of domain language, a stricter version.
-When we have multiple terms for the same domain aspect, we have to choose one and use it exclusively.

-The strict term became part of everyday users' life, communication between experts and programmers, programmers' work.
-The term is everywhere, it became ubiquitous.
+As we aren't domain experts, we have to learn the domain, from experts, by their language.
+Domain experts have to extract the most critical concepts and terms from their domain and teach us them.
+As we are learning, we use domain terms in communication, code, documentation, in communication with users of our system.
+These domain terms started to be everywhere, they became ubiquitous.

 Ubiquitous language connects users, domain experts, programmers, so it creates project backbone.
 It may not be a bad idea to document key terms, especially if terms have conditions of use.
 The documentation may help new programmers, as well as users, to get into the project.